GeorgeValergas/sendle-api/README.md

 Sendle::Api::Quote.execute(params)
 ```

 Returns an instance of Sendle::Api::Responses::Pong upon a successful response.
-Once again, check the Sendle API docs for errors thrown.

 #### Errors
 Any of the methods described above can throw errors.
 Check the Sendle API docs for a list of errors and how to resolve them.